treeform/spacy/README.md

 KdSpace ............................
 0.519 ms      0.548 ms    ±0.037   x100
 ```

-You would usually pick the best one for your usecase by profiling and tuning.
+You would usually pick the best one for your use case by profiling and tuning.
 There is a cost to generating each space, you need to make sure it justifies the lookup time savings.

 # BruteSpace